DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 _Ha =>  'students that are an only child are **less happy in life**_

-𝐻1  (2-tailed): The parameter of interest, our mean difference between experiment and control groups, is different than zero.

-𝐻1  (1-tailed, >): The parameter of interest, our mean difference between experiment and control groups, is greater than zero.

 𝐻1  (1-tailed, <): The parameter of interest, our mean difference between experiment and control groups, is less than zero.

 __________